KimmoKAhola/The-IoT-Temperature-Observer/README.md

    <img src="https://kimmoprojectstorage.blob.core.windows.net/lnu-tutorial/circuit-diagram.png">
 </p>

+Make sure that the Pico is not connected to power when connecting the electronics.
+Always double check the connections before connecting a power source.

+The black wire is connected to one of the ground pins on the Pico WH.
+The red wire is connected to the 3V3(OUT) pin and the blue wires are connected to two of the General Purpose IO pins.
+None of the sensors used in this project require any extra resistors but you should always reference the datasheet of the product before connecting anything.

 # Code snippets
 Below are shortened code snippets to give an example of how the microcontroller can be used to read messages from a telegram chat bot and send data to the ubidots api.
 To view the full code, please check the python files in the repository.
 Click on the collapsed sections to view the code.